-The Green Homes Grant Scheme was announced by the UK Government at the start of July with details promised in due course.
+The Green Homes Grant Scheme was announced by the UK Government at the start of July.
+Below is information on what we know.

 When will the Green Homes Grant Scheme start?